dhis2/training-docs/content/tracker_use/lg_event_reports_and_linelist.md

 ### Create a list type event report for a repeatable stage using the Electronic Immunization Registry

+Perform this exercise in the line listing app.

-Create an event report with the following inputs:
+Create an line list with the following inputs:

 - Input : Event
 - Program : Electronic Immunization registry, Stage : Immunization